 We are a friendly team of consulting technologists, economists and data scientists.
-We provide independent guidance on digital connectivity, network infrastructure, 5G, IoT & enterprise IT.
-We’re not a corporate machine driven by income.
-We’ll only take on a job where we know we can add value.
+We provide independent guidance on digital connectivity, network infrastructure, 4G and 5G, smart places, IoT, GiS & enterprise IT.
+To date we have advised on over £3.5 billion worth of digital connectivity projects in the UK and overseas.

 We make sure that our work is grounded in well-defined business requirements and use cases.
 We never present a strategic vision without a clear plan of action to turn that vision into reality.
 We apply our hard-earned experience to develop solutions that will work in the real world.
 We pitch our solutions at the right scale for our clients.

 We listen well.
 We take time to understand the situation on the ground.
 We allow for the context in our advice.
 We adapt our language to communicate on the right level with any audience or stakeholder.